run-ai/docs/docs/Researcher/Scheduling/The-Run-AI-Scheduler.md

 For further information on projects and how to configure them, see: [Working with Projects](../../Administrator/Admin-User-Interface-Setup/Working-with-Projects.md)

+### Departments

+A _Department_ is a second hierarchy of resource allocation above _Project_.
+A Department quota supersedes a Project quota in the sense that if the sum of Project quotas for Department A exceeds the Department quota -- the scheduler will use the Department quota rather than the Project quota.

+For further information on departments and how to configure them, see: [Working with Departments](../../Administrator/Admin-User-Interface-Setup/Working-with-Departments.md)

 ## Basic Scheduling Concepts

 ### Interactive vs. Unattended